openharmony/docs/en/device-dev/driver/driver-peripherals-vibrator-des.md

 ![How vibrator driver works](figures/vibrator_working.png)

-The following uses the vibrator driver on the Hi3516D V300 development board of the standard system as an example to describe the driver loading and running process.
+The following describes how a vibrator module driver loads and starts on a Hi3516DV300 that runs the standard system.

-1. The vibrator driver reads the vibrator management configuration information from **Vibrator Host** in the **device_info.hcs** file.
+1. The Device Manager reads the vibrator management configuration from the **device_info.hcs** file.
-2. The HCS parser parses the vibrator management configuration and associates it with the vibrator abstract driver.
+2. The HDF Configuration Source (HCS) Parser parses the vibrator management configuration and loads the vibrator abstract driver.
-3. The vibrator chipset driver reads the vibrator data configuration from the **linear_vibrator_config.hcs** file.
+3. The Device Manager reads the Vibrator data configuration from the **linear_vibrator_config.hcs** file.
-4. The HCS parser parses the vibrator data configuration and associates it with the vibrator haptic driver.
+4. The HCS Parser parses the vibrator data configuration and loads the haptic driver.
-5. The vibrator proxy delivers an instruction to the vibrator stub.
+5. The Vibrator Proxy obtains the vibrator HDI service instance and sends it to the Vibrator Stub over Inter-Process Communication (IPC).
-6. The vibrator stub calls the vibrator controller.
+6. The Vibrator Stub processes IPC-related service logic and calls the Light Controller after parameter deserialization.
-7. The vibrator host initializes the vibrator abstract driver interfaces.
+7. The Vibrator Controller implements the HDI APIs and calls the Vibrator abstract driver APIs over IPC.
-8. The vibrator haptic driver starts a thread to parse the vibrator haptic module.
+8. The haptic driver starts a thread to parse the vibrator haptic module.
-9. The vibrator haptic driver calls the **Start** interface in the vibrator abstract driver.
+9. The haptic driver calls **Start()** in the vibrator abstract driver.
-10. The vibrator abstract driver calls the **Start** interface in the vibrator chipset driver.
+10. The vibrator abstract driver calls **Start()** in the vibrator differentiated driver to control the vibrator device to vibrate with a given effect.

 ## Development Guidelines